Sidd5arth/fullstack-socialMedia/README.md

-# CHECK the lIVE APP with this credential or register.
+# CHECK the LIVE APP with this credential or register.
 ## EMAIL - abc@gmail.com

 ## PASSWORD - abcgamil